-Tax Evasion Attorney Michigan
+Tax Evasion Attorneys Michigan

 Accused of tax fraud?
 You have legal options.

 If you are convicted of tax evasion, you could be incarcerated for several years and face hundreds of thousands of dollars in fines.
-Failing to pay your federal, state or local taxes is serious white collar crime.
+Failing to pay your federal, state or local taxes is serious white-collar crime.
 If the state or federal government takes legal action against you for not paying your taxes, failing to file your tax returns or under-reporting your income, you need to make sure you have someone in your corner who understands the law and knows how to get results.

 Is tax fraud a criminal offense?